dronekit/dronekit-android/doc/pebble_app.rst

 .. image:: _static/images/towerpebble_setup_2.png

 The code for the watchapp can be found in the folder called `Pebble <https://github.com/DroidPlanner/tower-pebble/tree/master/Pebble>`_.
-We won't delve into how that code works, but here's a brief overview of what it does:
+Here's a brief overview of what it does:

 * Listens for two strings: **mode** and **telem**:
         * **mode** is displayed in bold at the top of the screen